ipsum-network/guides/LINUX-HOT.md

 ```

 ### Start your Linux VPS masternode from Linux (For Linux Wallet Users)
-*Ensure the wallet is sync before proceeding*
+*Ensure the wallet is in sync before proceeding*

 [Starting your Linux VPS Masternode](LINUX-MN-START-LINUX.md)